tronghieu220403/Wikipedia-DBPedia-Crawler-VietnamHistory/README.md

 ### myinterface: gives a summary of the important classes.

-- `WikiBruteForceCrawler.java`: the interface represents the work flow of the brute force method for wiki crawler.
+- `WikiBruteForceCrawler.java`: Ihe interface represents the workflow of the brute force method for wiki crawler.
 First of all, we will get all entities related to Vietnam.
 Secondly, check if the entity being analyzed contains one of the Vietnam-related entities in its properties.
 Next, write all important information to the files, such as converting from URL to entity ID, getting the names of the properties of the entities, and saving the associated entities.
 Finally, write all attributes and associated entities to files in JSON format.

-- `WikiSelectiveCrawler.java`: the interface represents the work flow of the selective method for wiki crawler.
+- `WikiSelectiveCrawler.java`: Ihe interface represents the workflow of the selective method for wiki crawler.
 We will query all of them, anlyzed them and then assign them some important properties for identification and classification.

-- `WikiTableCrawler.java`: the interface represents the work flow of the table method for wiki crawler.
+- `WikiTableCrawler.java`: Ihe interface represents the workflow of the table method for wiki crawler.
 We only need query all of them and then assign them some important properties for identification and classification.

-- `WikiCrawler.java`: call three above classes to crawl the data.
-Moreover, the interface also has a method for assigning associated entites and a method for export them as the final data.
+- `WikiCrawler.java`: This class implements the `WikiBruteForceCrawler`, `WikiSelectiveCrawler`, and `WikiTableCrawler` interfaces to crawl data from Wiki.
+It handles the data retrieval process by calling the respective methods from each interface.
+Furthermore, it includes functionality for assigning associated entities and exporting the final data.

-- `NonWikiCrawler.java`: interface for non-wiki crawler (DBPedia, Nguoi ke su,...) include getData method for crawling raw data and syncData method for matching with Wiki data.
+- `NonWikiCrawler.java`: Interface for non-wiki crawler (DBPedia, Nguoi ke su,...) include getData method for crawling raw data and syncData method for matching with Wiki data.

 ### wikidatacrawler: the crawler for Wikipedia